MicrosoftDocs/memdocs/memdocs/intune/remote-actions/device-locate.md

 - **iOS/iPadOS 9.3 and later** - Requires the device to be in supervised mode, and be in [lost mode](device-lost-mode.md)
 - **Android Enterprise dedicated devices** - Requires the Intune app running 2202.01 or later
-- **Android Enterprise corporate-owned work profile (COPE) devices** - Requires the Intune app running 2202.01 or later
+- **Android Enterprise corporate-owned work profile devices** - Requires the Intune app running 2202.01 or later
-- **Android Enterprise corporate-owned fully managed (COBO) devices** - Requires the Intune app running 2202.01 or later
+- **Android Enterprise corporate-owned fully managed devices** - Requires the Intune app running 2202.01 or later

 **Unsupported** - Device location capabilities aren't supported for the following platforms: